suthar03/Shopy/README.md

     • Graphical analysis of demand and trade in product markets
     • SQL database
     • Role-based access control
          o Like employee and owner have difference level of access and modification
     • Remote database storage
     • Spring frame work
     • Pair with android application
-    •	Consumer order booking menu
+    • Consumer order booking

 ## Implimentation